 Rotational grazing is a management intensive system that concentrates animals within a relatively small area (paddock) for a short period of time.
 Pastures are divided into multiple paddocks using a temporary fence.

 Forage sampling multiple times a year is recommended, corresponding to peak standing crop, mid-summer growth, fall growth and fall dormancy.
 This will enable you to get a good idea on how your pasture is adding up to the nutrient requirements of your cattle.
-IFA can help you with your forage testing and get you the information you need to make good management decisions with your pastured cattle.
+IFA's feed and nutrition teams can help you with your forage testing and get you the information you need to make good management decisions with your pastured cattle.

 Idaho Sampling Example